Wattpad

 Wattpad is a website for reading and publishing original fiction and connecting with fellow writers and readers.
 Its most popular genres are romance, teen fiction, and fan fiction.
-As of September 2023, Wattpad has a global audience of more than 90 million users, the majority of whom were younger women, and there are over 665 million story uploads in total.
+As of September 2023, Wattpad has a global audience of more than 90 million users, the majority of whom are younger women.
+There are over 665 million story uploads in total.

-Some of its stories have been transformed into mainstream novels, TV series, and films, such as the After and The Kissing Booth series.
+Some stories originally published on Wattpad have been adapted into mainstream novels, TV series, and films, including After and The Kissing Booth series.
 In January 2019, Wattpad launched its own publishing division, Wattpad Books, to simplify publishing for authors.
 In January 2021, Naver Corporation announced that it would acquire Wattpad, and the deal was completed in May 2021.

 History

-Growth and funding

-Wattpad was developed in 2006, as the result of a collaboration between Allen Lau and Ivan Yuen.
+Wattpad was developed in 2006 as the result of a collaboration between Allen Lau and Ivan Yuen.
 The company is based in Toronto, Ontario.
-As of January 2018, Wattpad had received almost $117.8M in funding from investors.
 In 2011, Wattpad announced that it received $3.5M in total funding from its current investors, and from W Media Ventures, Golden Venture Partners, and Union Square Ventures.
-Then in June 2012, Wattpad raised $17.3M from a group of venture funds led by Khosla Ventures.
-In April 2014, they announced a $46M Series C of funding led by OMERS ventures.
+In June 2012, Wattpad raised $17.3M from a group of venture funds led by Khosla Ventures.
+In April 2014, they announced a $46M of Series C funding led by OMERS.
 In January 2018, Wattpad announced $51M in funding from Tencent Holdings Limited, BDC, Globe Telecom's Kickstart Ventures, Peterson Group, Canso, and existing investor Raine.
+As of January 2018, Wattpad had received about $117.8M in funding from investors.